Quantifying an Adherence Path-Specific Effect of Antiretroviral Therapy in the Nigeria PEPFAR Program: HARVARD PEPFAR NIGERIA ANALYSIS

-In conclusion, of the significant $\mathcal{P}_{EMY}$-specific effects we observed, all apart from those involving unmeasured toxicities were countervailing to the total effect.
-This means that for these treatment pairs, the differences in their total effects on virologic failure would have been even greater if not for the effect along $\mathcal{P}_{EMY}$.
-Thus, the effect through $\mathcal{P}_{EMY}$ does not explain the differential effects on virologic failure, and in some cases actually works against them.
-As mentioned above, the differential effects may instead be due to the drugs themselves differing in efficacy, or they may be driven by the differential effects on adherence due to toxicity, but such hypotheses require further investigation beyond the scope of our analysis.
+In conclusion, of the significant $\mathcal{P}_{EMY}$ path-specific effects we observed, half explained a positive proportion of the total effect, and suggested that the gaps in these treatments' total effects could be partially recovered by reducing the lower performing treatment's specific barriers to adherence.
+The other half were countervailing to the total effect.
+As mentioned above, the effects may instead be due to the drugs themselves differing in efficacy, or they may be driven by the effect on adherence due to toxicity, but such hypotheses require further investigation beyond the scope of our analysis.

-We now consider the path-specific effect of treatment regimen assignment on log CD4 count, expressed on the mean difference scale.
-We again analyzed the four estimators given in Section 4.
-This time $\hat{\mathcal{P}}_{EMY;a}$ and $\hat{\mathcal{P}}_{EMY;b}$ were drastically less efficient than $\hat{\mathcal{P}}_{EMY;mle}$ and $\hat{\mathcal{P}}_{EMY;mr}$.
-One possible explanation for this is that the density of log CD4 count was less concentrated around zero, making $\hat{\mathcal{P}}_{EMY;a}$ and $\hat{\mathcal{P}}_{EMY;b}$ more sensitive to small weights. $\hat{\mathcal{P}}_{EMY;mle}$ disagreed with $\hat{\mathcal{P}}_{EMY;mr}$ on several occassions, so $\hat{\mathcal{P}}_{EMY;mr}$ was the best choice in terms of achieving both robustness and efficiency.
-It is worth noting that the linear outcome model for CD4 count did not seem to suffer too much from misspecification, while the logistic outcome model for virologic failure did.
-Results are summarized in Figure 2 of the supplementary materials.

-Table 3 shows $\hat{\mathcal{P}}_{EMY;mr}$ divided by the total effect estimates, which are also on the log-risk ratio scale and are estimated using doubly-robust estimators.

-As before, we are interested in learning how the less-effective treatment can be improved, but now less-effective is in terms of CD4 count.
-Since the order of the effectiveness of the treatments for CD4 count is not the same as the order for virologic failure, the treatments which should be considered the comparison versus baseline level in a pair no longer correspond to the treatment coding.
-The order of the treatments in the margins of Table 3 is rearranged to reflect this different ordering of effectiveness.
-The denominator for each of the values in the table is positive, since a higher counterfactual CD4 count corresponds to a higher magnitude of total effect.
-Therefore, positive proportions correspond to positive path-specific effects, and negative proportions correspond to countervailing path-specific effects.